Wednesday, April 12, 2006

 Parts of a log...what your log cabin or home are made of

-Outer Bark The layer that protects the log
+The layer that protects the log

-Cambium section that creates new bark
+The cambium section that creates new bark